 - Set aside until ready to garnish and serve the fish

-- Add chopped onion, sprinkle some of the salt & pepper, and cook for 4 minutes.
+- Add chopped onion, and cook for 3-4 minutes.

 - Add the minced garlic and cook for 1 more minute.
-Stir in the beans, fresh rosemary, chicken stock, and lemon, then simmer for 3-4 minutes.
+Stir in the beans, fresh rosemary, chicken stock, lemon juice, and salt and pepper, then cover and simmer for 8-10 minutes.

-- Add in the chopped tomatoes, the rest of salt & pepper, then saute until the sauce comes together, about 3 more minutes.
+- Add in the tomatoes, cover, and saute until the tomatoes release their juices and the sauce comes together about 6-7 more minutes.